ashwinravi1259/docs-test-fork/docs/agent-wallet/delegatee/tools.md

 ## Viewing Available Tools

-You can view the tools that have been permitted to you by using the [getRegisteredToolsAndDelegateesForPkps](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#getRegisteredToolsAndDelegateesForPkps) method.
+You can view the tools that have been permitted to you by using the [getPermittedToolsForPkp](https://agent-wallet.vercel.app/classes/agent_wallet_src.Delegatee.html#getPermittedToolsForPkp) method.
 This will show you:

 - Tools you have access to with their associated policies
 - Tools you have access to without policies
 - Any unknown tools that have policies set

-## Tool Status

-Before executing a tool, you can check:

-1. If the tool is permitted for your use with [isToolPermittedForDelegatee](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#isToolPermittedForDelegatee)
-2. If the tool is currently enabled with [getRegisteredTool](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#getRegisteredTool)

-This helps ensure that your tool execution will be successful and compliant with the Admin's settings.